if you're privacy-conscious

 • Your identity on every public page is an opaque, randomly-generated alias like quiet-fox-4821.
 Aliases are not linkable to your email, employer, name, or anything else.

 • Companies are not shown publicly until at least 5 employees verify (k=5 anonymity gate).
-At 1, 2, 3, or 4 employees, no one — not even us, casually — can single you out.
+At 1–4 contributors, no company page appears at all.

 • No third-party analytics.
 No tracking cookies.
 One signed, strictly-necessary session cookie.
 Web analytics are cookieless.

-• One-click data deletion: your user row + every submission you've made disappears immediately.
+• One-click data deletion: your account row and every submission disappear immediately and permanently.

-The full mechanics are documented on the FAQ and Privacy pages.
+Full mechanics on the FAQ and Privacy pages.

 • Be careful with shareable receipts.
-Our receipt cards show your alias, not your name — but if you screenshot one with your inbox open in a nearby tab, the screenshot leaks more than you intended.
+Receipt pages show only your alias — but a screenshot with your inbox or work tabs visible leaks more than you intended.
 Crop, or share the bare permalink.

 in plain terms